arriIsHere/blog/src/articles/battlestations-everyone/index.md

 # Old Workstation

-My first workstation was centered around my previous setup where I had a rather bedroom that I was using for an office.
+My first workstation was centered around my previous setup where I had a spare bedroom that I was using for an office.
 A few requirements popped up: cozy space, natural light, and physical stimulation, and three monitors.

 ## Cozy Space